 The number of dimensions or attributes of a data set must be considered carefully as it will determine, to a great extent, the possible information visualizations that can be used to represent the data.

-The more dimensions that are represented in the data – the more confusing it can be to comprehend the information visualization.
-Thus it’s worth noting that the data with large numbers of dimensions may well benefit from using a highly interactive representation rather than a static one.
+The more dimensions represented in the data – the more confusing it can be to comprehend the information visualization.
+Thus, it’s worth noting that the data with large numbers of dimensions may well benefit from using a highly interactive representation rather than a static one.

-There are four types of analysis which can be conducted based on the number of dependent dimensions to be studied:
+Four types of analysis can be conducted based on the number of variables to be studied:

-Univariate analysis – where a single dependent variable is studied against independent variables
+Univariate analysis – where a single variable is studied

-Bivariate analysis – where two dependent variables are studied against independent variables
+Bivariate analysis – where two variables are studied

 Author/Copyright holder: Chire.
-Copyright terms and licence: CC BY-SA 3.0
+Copyright terms and license: CC BY-SA 3.0

-An image of multi-variate analysis where relationships between data points are numerous and dependant.
+An image of multivariate analysis where relationships between data points are numerous and dependent.